 For putting on a leading-edge onto a door I personally would pick up my Bailey No7 for that task.
 The Stanley Bailey No 7 has a nice long sole plate which helps to straighten whatever it is used on.
 So this plane really lends itself to trueing long planks for edge joining, for instance, a tabletop. my Stanley Bailey number 7 is my most used plane. even for small work I quite often take my Bailey number 7 off the shelf because it is so nice to use although large. when I first acquired the Stanley Bailey number 7 it was in a poor state.

-A car boot finds along with my number 6.
+My car boot find the number 6 Foreplane.
 These two planes had to be cleaned up and refinished, machined and new handles made.
 With the addition of Victor, hand-forged plane irons created a perfect marriage.

 Iif you are still wondering why you should consider buying a No7 plane check out my video on ‘Why you need a Jointer’